kayno/arduinolifx/README.md

 Emulates a LIFX bulb.
 Connect an RGB LED (or LED strip via drivers) to redPin, greenPin and bluePin as you normally would on an ethernet-ready Arduino and control it from the LIFX app!

 ## Notes
-- Currently you cannot control an Arduino bulb and real LIFX bulbs at the same time with the Android LIFX app.
+- As of Android LIFX app v1.70, you CAN control an Arduino bulb and real LIFX bulbs at the same time with the Android LIFX app.
 Untested with the iOS LIFX app.
 - Only one client (e.g. app) can connect to the bulb at once

 ## Setup